 – Quoted from Griswold’s Life of Henry Ward Beecher: A Comprehensive and Accurate History of the Great Divine from his Birth to his Grave, 1887

 Disclaimer: The modern era is far from the first to grapple with rampant “fake news.”
-As I am neither a historian nor journalist, I make no claims about the accuracy or lack thereof of the above historical anecdote.
-I assert only that it makes for a good story.
+As I am neither a historian nor journalist, I make no claims about the accuracy or lack thereof of the above sources.
+I assert only that they make for a good story.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.